minhaj6/carla-sumo-omnetpp-cosim/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2507.09186-b31b1b.svg)](https://arxiv.org/abs/2507.09186)
-# CARLA-SUMO-OMNET++ Co-Simulation Platform for Cybersecurity, Safety, and Mobility Research
+# CARLA-SUMO-OMNeT++ Co-Simulation Platform for Cybersecurity, Safety, and Mobility Research

 This environment is tested and verified in Linux and Windows systems.